noman-sajid/Habit-Building/frontend/ARCHITECTURE.md

 ## API Communication

 All communication with the backend API is handled through a pre-configured Axios instance in `src/services/axiosInstance.js`.
 This allows for centralized handling of API requests, including setting base URLs and automatically including authentication tokens in the headers of requests.

+## Offline Support

+The application provides offline support using a service worker and Redux for state management.

+- **Service Worker:** The service worker, configured in `workbox-config.js` and generated by Workbox, caches application assets and API responses to make the application available offline.
+- **Offline Reducer:** The `offlineReducer` manages the application's offline state, including tracking the online/offline status and queuing actions that are dispatched while the application is offline.
+- **Network Status:** The `utils/networkStatus.js` file contains functions to check the network status and dispatch actions accordingly.
+- **Offline Banner:** The `OfflineBanner.jsx` component is displayed when the application is offline to inform the user.